 Q.7.
-How is my privacy protected when I turn in a deer head at a check station?
+How was my privacy protected when I turned in a deer head at a check station?

-A. There will be no changes in the way your personal information is handled.
-While the Incentives Program is run by MDARD, information routinely collected by DNR staff at deer check stations will not be made available to MDARD or anyone else.
-Routine information collected by DNR staff, including your name, address and phone number, will not be made available to anyone.
-If your deer is confirmed to be TB infected, you will receive routine test notification from the DNR laboratory.
-In the routine notification from the DNR you will be given a contact phone number for the Incentive Program.
-It will be up to you to contact MDARD to obtain your incentive check.
+A. There were no changes in the way your personal information was handled.
+While the Incentives Program was MDARD's, information routinely collected by DNR staff at deer check stations was not made available to MDARD or anyone else.
+Routine information collected by DNR staff, including your name, address and phone number, was not made available to anyone.
+If your deer was confirmed to be TB infected, you received routine test notification from the DNR laboratory.
+In the routine notification from the DNR you were given a contact phone number for the Incentive Program.
+It was up to you to contact MDARD to obtain your incentive check.
 Although the Incentives Program is closed and no further funding is available at this time, hunters are encouraged to continue having their deer tested for bovine TB.

 Q.8.
 What have livestock farmers done to prevent their cattle from interacting with deer?

 A. Wildlife risk mitigation is designed to prevent interaction between deer and cattle and keep deer away from cattle and cattle feed.
-Each farm in the TB area is expected to develop and adopt wildlife risk mitigation strategies.
-Some producer's have had to spend thousands of dollars in order to implement their farm's wildlife risk mitigation plan.
+Each farm in the TB area has developed and adopted wildlife risk mitigation strategies.
+Some producers have had to spend thousands of dollars in order to implement their farm's wildlife risk mitigation plan.

 Q.9.
 If the deer is found to be infected with bovine TB, can I still eat the meat?